Bigger is better

 The Department of Statistics offers range of undergraduate and graduate instructional programs.
 The undergraduate major in statistics has an option to concentrate coursework in an area of application, including biological sciences, computer sciences, economics, or engineering.
 The graduate M.S. and Ph.D. programs, with options in either statistics or biostatistics, stress a balance between statistical theory and practical applications, preparing students for careers in academia, industry, medical research, business, agriculture, and government.

-Department Chair: Yazchen Wang
+Department Chair: Yazhen Wang

 Majors & Certificates

-Find majors, certificates, and areas of concentration
+Find majors, certificates, and areas of concentration UW-Madison Course Guide.

 Interdisciplinary Centers, Institutes & Special Projects